 - Can the program be implemented in other markets?

 We will announce recipients and send agreements by August 1, 2020.
-Between the June 30th deadline and the August 1st announcement, we may reach out for clarification and allow for revisions to the application documents if needed.
-It is our goal to distribute the full $30,000, so please, if you haven't already, start thinking about and collaborating within your clubs to think of programming to grow soccer and increase participation in your area.
+Between the June 30th deadline and the August 6th announcement, we may reach out for clarification and allow for revisions to the application documents if needed.
+If you haven't already, start thinking about and collaborating within your clubs to think of programming to grow soccer and increase participation in your area.

 Feel free to reach out to us if you have any questions or ideas you'd like to run by us.
 PLEASE USE THE SOW SOCCER DESIGNATED EMAIL ( email@example.com ) for communications regarding the SOW Soccer program and grants.